alan-turing-institute/QUIPP-collab/communications/website/quipp-turing-website-project-page.md

 For an overview of some key data synthesis methods [see this review from the ONS](https://datasciencecampus.ons.gov.uk/projects/synthetic-data-for-public-good/) and [this review that deals with microsimulation methods](https://ideas.repec.org/a/ijm/journl/v7y2014i1p4-25.html).

+Data privacy is a research area that has attracted increased attention in the last decade.
+We are exploring existing and novel techniques to quantify the privacy of a synthesised data set.
+These include data-driven methods which are independent of the synthesis algorithm used, as well as methods that embed privacy in the synthesis process.
+A few examples include:

+  - Differential privacy
+  - Plausible deniability
+  - Adversarial methods

 ### Real world applications *
 > - Where is this work being applied, what area/industry could it benefit?
 > - 100-300 words